andl/docker-explain/network/iptables.md

 Case 2 (local access)
 =====================

 You may wonder why docker process also listen on 40000 port.
-It turns out to help access the service from localhost.
+It turns out to help access the service from localhost without add additional SNAT.

 ```
 $redis-cll -h localhost -p 40000 GET "docker"